 - By placing the irrational weight of expectations on their shoulders.

-Here is how dads can raise liars and what to do to stop
+how dads can raise liars, and what to do to stop

-Kids need to grow up imbibing the belief that if things go south in their lives, the fathers would be the rock on which they can find support.
-This instills confidence in them and makes them less scared of failures.
+Kids need to grow up imbibing the belief that if things go south in their lives, their fathers will be the rock on which they can find support.
+This instills confidence in them and makes them less scared of failure.

 - Treat failures as hiccups: Fathers have to teach their kids that failures are temporary setbacks that can be fought back from.
-Today’s society demands a lot out of adults.
+Today’s society demands a lot of adults.
 From kids, even more so.
-They are always told to succeed, and that failure is not an option.
-In such a tense competitive environment, kids can feel lost when they fail.
-And when they know that their parents are going to be even more lost by their failures they resort to lying.
+They are always told to succeed and that failure is not an option.
+In such a tense, competitive environment, kids can feel lost when they fail.
+And when they know that their parents are going to be even more lost by their failures, they resort to lying.

 They lie about relationships, grades, money, and life generally to keep the pretense up with their parents.
-Fathers should tell the kids that transparency with one’s family is a must.
-Let them know that irrespective of how the world treats them, their parents would be there to prop them up.
+Fathers should tell their kids that transparency with one’s family is a must.
+Let them know that irrespective of how the world treats them, their parents will be there to prop them up.